tylerthecoder/TylerCraft/DEVLOG.md

+## 06_22_24
+Trying to get the collision detection to be better with the player and the world.

+Current plan:
+- Make a lib funciton that takes a box (pos, dim) and a pos it wants to go to and return the position it can actually go to.
+If the box would hit something while moving to the new position, then find the shorted distance to make the box not collide with anything.

+Basic form of function:
+- Take all the world points of the block corner and the world points of the new potition.
+Create a line segment for each of these.
+Make a function that determines if a line segment is intersecting the world and at which point it intersects.
+Then find the line segment that minimizes the distance traveled and update all the box positions with that and return the new position and the face that it hit.
+Only stop applying force to a player if they hit something below them.

+## Some other date

 Working out how update the chunk's visible faces.
 I think I will call is mesh now.

 Seem to be a disconnect with how rust works and how I am trying to design this program.